Chapter 27 BWV 90 Es reisset euch ein schrecklich Ende

 The striking ascending scale (bar 10) suggests the arm of God sweeping away the reprobates and the final eight bars of the ritornello are a masterpiece of rhythmic and harmonic distraction and agitation.
 The tenor enters with a long melisma with implications of the rending apart of the body at the moment of demise.

-The overall effect may be considered the equivalent of a twentieth century horror movie, an extraordinarily dramatic representation, particularly from a composer cautioned against presenting music of operatic scale and spectacle!
+The overall effect may be considered the equivalent of a twentieth century horror movie, an extraordinarily dramatic, even baroque representation, particularly from a composer cautioned against presenting music of operatic scale and spectacle!

-Not that it is likely to be forgotten since the entire opening section is reprised, presenting us with two more statements of the disturbing ritornello.
+Not that it is likely to be forgotten since the entire opening section is reprised, presenting us with two more statements of that disturbing ritornello.